ENQT-GmbH/remoc/remoc/README.md

 # Remoc 🦑 — remote multiplexed objects and channels

 Remoc makes remote interaction between Rust programs seamless and smooth.
-Over a [single underlying transport], it provides:
+Over a [single underlying transport], such as TCP or TLS, it provides:

   * [multiple channels] of different types like [MPSC], [oneshot], [watch], etc.,
   * [remote synchronization] primitives,